MegaPandaVIP/NeuroPPS/README.md

 ## 🚀 How to Use

 1. **Open the Application**
-   Open the `neuro.html` file in your web browser.
+   Open megapandavip.github.io/NeuroPPS in your web browser.

 2. **Select Language**
    By default, the screener starts in English.
 Click the `עברית` / `English` button in the top-left corner to toggle between languages.